 Here are the instructions for getting your From email address added to contacts for several major email clients.
 It’s by no means exhaustive, and of course, these things change over time, so if you’re planning to include instructions (or link to them) in your emails or landing pages, be sure to check the source first.

-If you’re lucky, your contacts will add your email address to the VIP list.
+If you’re lucky, your contacts will whitelist your email address and add you to the VIP list.
 That means your messages are placed in a different folder and get a special alert.
 Of course, getting added to a contact list is also good.
 Either way, the instructions that you give your email recipient are pretty simple.

 On the desktop: